UsabilityEngineering/song-snippet/phaseIII/README.md

 # Conclusions -

 # Caveats -
-The main limitation of our research was the fidelity of our prototype.
-Certain features/predictable actions made by the participants wouldn't anything, so they had to assume what would happen.
+The biggest limitation of our user test would be our sample size.
+With having only 5 participants, it is hard to gather a wide range of data.
+Also having said users have similar backgrounds and career interests, it makes the data not as comprehensive as we would like it to be.
+Ideally, we would like to survey a wide range of people of various career fields and ages in order to fully grasp what areas need improvement.